chronologic/ethereum-alarm-clock/README.md

 Start ganache-cli in a terminal screen by running `ganache-cli`.

 In another terminal screen run `npm test` at the root of the directory.
 This will run the npm test script that splits up the tests into different runtimes.
-We did this because the EAC is a moderately sized project and running all the tests with one command has a tendency to break down the ganache tester chain.
+The tests are split because the EAC is a moderately sized project and running all the tests with one command has a tendency to break down the ganache tester chain.

 Each time you run the tests it is advised to rebuild your build/ folder, as this may lead to bugs if not done.
 You can do this by running the command `rm -rf build/`.

 ## Documentation

-Currently there exists the original documentation in the docs/ directory, but I make no guarantees that anything in there is up-to-date.
-Part of the work of the revitalization effort is to produce more in-line documentation in the code.
-To be safe, always refer to the documentation in the code as the final say as changes are migrating from the codebase back out into the docs currently.
+Some of the documentation in the docs/ repository may be out of date.

 We _will soon_ host developer documentation via Doxitiy on github pages.

 ## Using the CLI

-If you would like to try using the CLI please make sure to build the contracts by running the truffle tests above.
+If you would like to try using the Javascript CLI please make sure to build the contracts by running the truffle tests above.
 See `instructions.txt` in script/cli/ and play around with the source code.
 NOTE - only works on ROPSTEN for the moment by using the contracts provided below.

 ## Deployment